-- During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The school needs to complete the review of the Relationships and Sexuality Education Policy, and to revise the format of the risk assessments. - In discussions with the inspectors, a group of year six and year seven children reported that they feel safe and happy in school and know what to do, and whom to talk to if they have any concerns about their safety and well-being.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+The ETI met with a group of year 6 children who reported that they feel safe in school and know what to do if they have any concerns about their safety and well-being.
+They described knowledgeably the measures they would take to keep themselves safe online.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.